GMX Referral Code: milk for 10% Off Fees

 - People who want to trade with leverage.
 Centralized exchanges in the US don’t really do the leverage thing.
 Kraken offers leveraged trades, but only up to 5x, and you have to prove you own a mansion and a yacht to qualify.
 GMX makes leverage trading available to everyone.

 - People who want to diversify their crypto holdings.
 About half of the liquidity pool tied to the GLP token is stablecoins pegged at $1.
 Those values won’t change.
 The other half is made up of market-leading cryptos like Bitcoin and Ethereum.
-The GLP token gives you exposure to a “relatively safe” portfolio of assets while also paying that sweet yield mentioned earlier.
+The GLP token gives you exposure to a “relatively safe” portfolio of assets while also paying the typically healthy yield mentioned earlier.
 It’s like a blue-chip crypto mutual fund — but with better yields.
 Just know that you’re the casino owner, and if the casino loses money, you lose money.

 Who’s It Not For?

-- People who want a large section of tokens.
+- People who want a large selection of tokens.
 The leverage trading selection on GMX is a bit light.
 You’re limited to just four options, whether you use Arbitrum or Avalanche.
 If you want to long or short that new token you heard about on Twitter, you won’t find it on GMX.

 GMX.io Alternatives